fastruby/blog/_posts/2019-09-29-code-quality-ruby-gems.md

 <img src="/blog/assets/images/quality/metric-fu-flog.png" alt="MetricFu: Flog report">

-MetricFu is definitely more ambitious than Attractor and RubyCritic, but it hasn't been actively maintained for years.
+MetricFu is definitely more ambitious than Attractor and RubyCritic, but it hasn't been actively maintained in years.

 You can play around with a sample report over here:
 [https://fastruby.github.io/quality/#metric-fu](https://fastruby.github.io/quality/#metric-fu)